 Hi Guys!
 Hope you are doing well.
 Today, I wanted to do a diary post on my trip to Pakistan’s northern areas.

 As you guys may know, I was born in Karachi, Pakistan, but had never visited its northern areas.
 After moving to the United States in 1995, I thought I would never get a chance because these areas are so out-of-the-way and I only visited Karachi to see my aunt and uncle when I traveled to Pakistan.
-Then in 2005 after my college graduation, my brother and I made a plan to visit my aunt and uncle in Karachi, Pakistan and they surprised us with a trip to what is known as “a bit of heaven on earth”.
+Then in 2005 after my college graduation, when my brother and I made the long trip to Karachi for maybe the 5th time since 1995, we were surprised with a trip to what is known as “a bit of heaven on earth” in Pakistan.

 As excited as I was to explore this new region, there were quite a few surprises reserved for us.
 The whole trip turned out to be more memorable than we anticipated as we learned some exotic aspects of Pakistan we didn’t know about.
 First of all, unbeknownst to me, getting there was an adventure in itself.
-We decided to take the slow but, a culturally engaging method of transportation– Pakistan’s railway.
-We started with staying a few days in Lahore.
-Lahore is a two to three-day trip from Karachi.
-We reached Lahore and met up with our cousins and family who live there.
-They showed us all the sights-from Wagha Border ceremony to Old Lahore since they’d live there for so long.
+We decided to take the slow but, a culturally engaging method of transportation out of Karachi– Pakistan’s railway.
+Our first stop was Lahore, where we stayed a few days with a local family my grandfather knew.
+They showed us all the sites – from Wagha Border ceremony to Old Lahore since they’d live there for so long.
 We saw majestic mosques and Mughal residential palaces and gardens like the Badshai Masjid, Sheesh Mahal, Shalimar gardens, and Minar-e-Pakistan.
-Lahore is scattered with beautiful historic sights like Lahore Fort, Lahori Gate, Shahi Hammam, and Hiran Minar.
+Lahore is also scattered with beautiful historic sights like Lahore Fort, Lahori Gate, Shahi Hammam, and Hiran Minar.
 Lahore is also known for its lush and maintained gardens.
 They even have annual flower shows and competitions that floral enthusiasts participate in.
 The best place to research is Google (or See HERE).
-Everything there is sort of well-preserved, yet still beautiful.
+Everything in Lahore is sort of well-preserved, yet still beautiful.
 While most of the time Mughal kings and queens lived in what is called India today, they had palaces all over the region for various political purposes.
-I could picture Mughal princesses in their ornate attire walking and doing their everyday tasks in these beautiful locations.
+I could picture Mughal princesses in their ornate attire walking and doing their everyday tasks in some of these beautiful locations.

 After Islamabad, the real adventure began.
-We chartered a bus and drove up to all the naturally beautiful places of Punjab.
-Muree, Bhurban, and Taxila.
-While Muree and Bhurban are a few miles apart and definitely worth the overnight trip, Taxila is one place where we spent only a few hours.
-Mostly an archeological site today, which includes a fun museum, there is little left of the once-thriving city.
-To stand over the ruins thousands of years old definitely felt like a bucket list moment.
+We chartered a bus and drove up to all the famous places in Punjab like Muree, Bhurban, and Taxila.
+While Muree and Bhurban are a few miles apart from each other and definitely worth an overnight trip, Taxila is one place where we spent only a few hours.
+Mostly an archeological site today that includes a fun museum there is very little left of the once-thriving city.
+To stand over these ruins that are thousands of years old definitely felt like a bucket list moment.
 I could compare the feeling to when I went to Rome, Italy in 2001 and saw ruins thousands of years old (See HERE).

-Driving North from Taxila, we officially entered the northern areas.
-Unfortunately, I don’t remember many names of the little towns we passed by, but what stood out for me was seeing the little cafeterias along the rivers and roads.
+After driving north from Taxila, we officially entered the “northern areas”.
+Unfortunately, I don’t remember many names of the charming towns we passed by, but what stood out for me was seeing the little cafeterias along the rivers and roads.
 I swear, I drank the best chai (cardamom tea with milk and sugar) there next to the most beautiful vistas.
 Here, there is always a light chill in the air so you always need a light sweater or a wool shawl to protect yourself.
 You will find many of the locals to appear shy, but the truth is that they want to give tourists space.
 If you would like to strike up a conversation in Urdu, speak slowly and they will open up to you and tell you the best stories about the region.